irifed/vagrant-cluster/README.md

 ### Provision a cluster on a local machine

-At this point you are ready to try provisioning a cluster on a local machine:
+If you would like to test a cluster on a local machine, enter following command:

 ```
 $ vagrant up --no-provision && vagrant provision